“All things excellent are as difficult as they are rare.” – Baruch Spinoza

 So to avoid battery meltdown on your GPS-enabled mobile IoT device, hot starts are extremely helpful.
 Enabling a GPS hot start requires the network to broadcast a kind of “cheat sheet” to the GPS receiver to allow it to acquire location more quickly.
 For many Assisted GPS or “A-GPS” is the mechanism for doing this.

 Low-Power Wide-Area Networking technologies are about battery powered devices that can communicate over long distances and deliver long — as in multi-year — battery life.
-Today, lots of LPWAN technologies are being deployed in fixed use cases — meter reading, for example — and simply send a message once a day back to a host reporting on the day’s usage.
+Today, lots of LPWAN technologies are being deployed in fixed Applications — meter reading, for example — and simply send a message once a day back to a host reporting on the day’s usage.
 Water meters, for example.

 But deploying LPWAN’s for real-time outdoor location is another matter.
 While there are multiple techniques for deriving location without GPS, most LPWAN protocols at best offer a high-latency, low accuracy form of location that would be hard to characterize as real-time.
 Adding GPS to these requires the GPS receiver to be active and, in most cases, in a perpetual state of looking for satellite signals.

 Even invoking GPS based on an event (e.g. movement) is full of risks like false positives that will also deplete a battery.
 A-GPS mitigates this power draw problem but … supporting it correctly remains elusive for many (but not all) LPWAN protocols.